James Myers Baritone, Actor, Voice Teacher

 http://whiskandquill.com/cantorial-at-the-little-theatre-of-alexandria

-As a result of his success in Cantorial, James was cast to play the American writer Max Halliday a few short months later in Little Theatre of Alexandria’s production of Dial M for Murder.
+As a result of his work in Cantorial, James was cast to play the American writer Max Halliday a few short months later in Little Theatre of Alexandria’s production of Dial M for Murder.

 For his work in Dial M for Murder, Jordan Wright of the Alexandria Times writes: